 During Fiscal Event Year Ended March 31, 1998/ 2012 We acquired the assets relating to the motor division of Shibaura Engineering Works Co., Ltd. and established a joint venture, Nidec Shibaura Corporation, with Toshiba Corporation and Shibaura Engineering.
 We initially owned 40.0% of the joint venture.
 We subsequently dissolved the joint venture and purchased the remaining 60.0% interest from our former joint venture partners, and Nidec Shibaura became our wholly-owned subsidiary in September 2000.
 Nidec Shibaura mainly develops and manufactures precision motors for electric home appliances.
 In April 2011, Nidec Shibaura was merged by absorption into Nidec Techno Motor Corporation.
 1999/ 2009 In October 1999, we acquired 71.0% of the outstanding shares of Nemicon Corporation, which was subsequently renamed Nidec Nemicon Corporation, a manufacturer of optical rotary encoders, proximity sensors and other electronic equipment.
-Later that year, we acquired an additional 2.1% share in the company.Nidec Nemicon.
+Later that year, we acquired an additional 2.1% share in the company.
+Nidec Nemicon.
 In March 2009, we disposed of all of the shares of Nidec Nemicon.
 2000/ 2011 We acquired 67.0% of the outstanding shares of Y-E Drive Corporation, subsequently renamed Nidec Power Motor Corporation, from Yasukawa Electric Corporation.
 Nidec Power Motor designs, develops, manufactures and services general motors for industrial equipment and home electrical appliances.
 Through this acquisition, we expanded our business in the field of general motors.
 In March 2011, we acquired the remaining shares of Nidec Power Motor, and Nidec Power Motor was merged by absorption into Nidec Techno Motor Corporation.
 2004 In October 2003, we acquired approximately 40% of the outstanding shares of Sankyo Seiki Mfg.
 Co., Ltd., currently Nidec Sankyo Corporation.
-We subsequently increased our ownership of Nidec Sankyo to approximately 51% in February 2004.
+We subsequently increased our ownership of Nidec Sankyo to approximately 51% in February 2004, and currently hold approximately 75% of the outstanding shares of Nidec Sankyo.
+We plan to make Nidec Sankyo a wholly-owned subsidiary by way of a share exchange, effective as of October 1, 2012.
 2006 In November 2006, we acquired 98.9% of the outstanding shares of Fujisoku Corporation, which manufactures and sells industrial switches, memory cards, panel switches and electronic measuring instruments.
 2006 In December 2006, we acquired all of the voting shares of the motors and actuators business of Valeo S.A., France, currently Nidec Motors & Actuators As a result, we have included the results of the Nidec Motor & Actuators group wholly-owned subsidiaries (consisting of seven companies) in our consolidated financial statements.
 These companies manufacture motors and actuators for automobiles such as air flow systems, body closure systems, occupant positioning systems and brake systems.
 2007 In February 2007, we acquired 87.1% of the outstanding shares of Brilliant Manufacturing Limited, currently Nidec Component Technology Co., Ltd. Nidec Component Technology is engaged in manufacturing and sales of base plate die-casting and top covers used in hard disk drives.